madanbaduwal/madanbaduwal-old.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 classes: wide
 excerpt: Learn about me, who iam and what I do.
 ---
+**Resume**

+📃 You can find my [Resume](https://drive.google.com/file/d/1S5wtdWJVmrDb2f_YPwLhAYNYr3E2f3cJ/view?usp=sharing) here.

 Even I don't know who I am till now.
 But from western society of Nepal to getting Partial scholarship at Tribhuvan University to being depressed and suicide attempt to being a machine learning engineer currently at Fusemachines; life has been amazing.

 In this blog, I explain new things related to programming, mathematics, database, bigdata, datascience and  artificial intelligence.